 To conduct the business of the Annual Meeting, we must have a quorum.
 The presence, in person or by proxy, of stockholders holding at least a majority of the shares of our Common Stock outstanding will constitute a quorum.
 Abstentions, broker non-votes and votes withheld from Director nominees count as shares present for purposes of determining a quorum.
 A broker non-vote occurs when a broker, bank or other nominee holder does not vote on a particular item because the nominee holder does not have discretionary authority to vote on that item and has not received instructions from the beneficial owner of the shares.
-In the absence of voting instructions from the beneficial owner of the shares, nominee holders will not have discretionary authority to vote the shares at the Annual Meeting in the election of Directors, the approval, on an advisory basis, of the Company's executive compensation or the Amendments to the Company's Restated Certificate of Incorporation to Declassify the Board of Directors, but will have discretionary authority to vote on the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2014.
-Broker non-votes will not affect the outcome of any of the matters scheduled to be voted upon at the Annual Meeting, other than the approval of the Amendments to the Company's Restated Certificate of Incorporation to Declassify the Board of Directors, as described below.
-Broker non-votes are not counted as shares voting with respect to any other matter on which the broker has not voted expressly.
+In the absence of voting instructions from the beneficial owner of the shares, nominee holders will not have discretionary authority to vote the shares at the Annual Meeting in the election of Directors, or the approval, on an advisory basis, of the Company's executive compensation, but will have discretionary authority to vote on the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2015.
+Broker non-votes will not affect the outcome of any of the matters scheduled to be voted upon at the Annual Meeting and are not counted as shares voting with respect to any other matter on which the broker has not voted expressly.
 Proxies that are transmitted by nominee holders for beneficial owners will count toward a quorum and will be voted as instructed by the nominee holder.

 The election of Directors will be determined by a plurality of the votes cast.
-In December 2013, the Board adopted a Director resignation policy in the event a Director receives less than 50% of the votes for his or her re-election in an uncontested election.
+The Board has adopted a Director resignation policy in the event a Director receives less than 50% of the votes for his or her re-election in an uncontested election.
 Only votes "FOR" or "WITHHELD" affect the outcome of the election of Directors.
-The Amendments to the Company's Restated Certificate of Incorporation to Declassify the Board of Directors will require the affirmative vote of the holders of a majority of the outstanding shares entitled to vote on the proposal at the Annual Meeting.
-In determining whether this proposal has received the requisite number of affirmative votes, broker non-votes and abstentions will have the same effect as negative votes.
-The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2014, and the approval, by non-binding vote, of our executive compensation will require affirmative votes by a majority of the shares present, in person or by proxy, and entitled to vote and voting on the proposal at the Annual Meeting.
-Abstentions will not affect the outcome of any of the matters scheduled to be voted upon at the Annual Meeting other than the Amendments to the Company's Restated Certificate of Incorporation to Declassify the Board of Directors.
+The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2015, and the approval, by non-binding vote, of our executive compensation will require affirmative votes by a majority of the shares present, in person or by proxy, and entitled to vote and voting on the proposal at the Annual Meeting.
+Abstentions will not affect the outcome of any of the matters scheduled to be voted upon at the Annual Meeting.